The Elevation Grant Program

 Geographic Restriction: Marion County

-Interest Areas: Thriving Neighborhoods, Empowered Youth/Young Adult, and Restoration & Resilience (see explanation below)
+Interest Areas: Thriving Neighborhoods, Empowered Youth/Young Adult, and Restoration & Resilience, Intervention and Violence Reduction (see explanation below)

 Priority Population: Individuals meeting the criteria below: